yidas/codeigniter-queue-worker/README.md

 USER   PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND user 14650  0.4  0.9 337764 36616 pts/3    S   15:43   0:00 php /srv/ci-project/index.php myjob/listen
 ```

+For uniquely work scenario, you may use database as application queue, which would lead to race condition if there are multiple workers handling the same jobs.
+Unlike memcache list, database queue should be processed by only one worker at the same time.

 #### Process Status